PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Prompt.md

 UserVariable: User
 Login: /Login.md

-Script calculator
+Script prompt
 =============================

-Below, you can enter script and ask the server to evaluate it, to test script syntax.
-You can also review the [script reference page](Script.md) for more information about script syntax.
+Below, you can enter script and ask the server to evaluate it.
+You can review the [script reference page](Script.md) for more information about script syntax.
 Press `ENTER` evaluate the script you're writing.
 Press `SHIFT`+`ENTER` to add a newline to the script you're editing.
 The script editor accepts `TAB` characters.

 Script:
 <textarea id="script" autofocus="autofocus" wrap="hard" onkeydown="return ScriptKeyDown(this,event);">{Expression}</textarea>